Library of Exact Sciences

 - 60 Lockers (CHF 20 per semester)

-- Loans and returns: only books from the Library of Exact Sciences - Re-registration can be done here
+- Loans and returns: only books from the Library of Exact Sciences - Registration for library account can be done here

 - Guided tours (Beginning of semester.
 A brief introduction for individuals is possible at any time)